JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 {{< details title="ServAssure (SANXT) vs SuperPoller... 📌" closed="true" >}}

-It's important to clarify the relationship between "superpollers" and ServAssure NXT.

 They are not alternatives to each other; rather, "superpollers" (or clustered pollers) are a component *within* the ServAssure NXT system.

 * **ServAssure NXT:**